sarahbaker/www.bakertunes.com/pages/about/index.md

 I specialise in conducting and leading choirs with particular expertise in Key Stages 1 and 2 and have worked in many schools in Birmingham in a broad variety of social and cultural contexts since 1996.

-I have a thriving private piano teaching business, with pupils from six years to mature adults, from beginners to diploma level.
-This includes teaching theory and aural at all levels and working as an examiner for [ABRSM](http://abrsm.org).
+I have a thriving private music teaching business, with pupils from six years to mature adults, from beginners to diploma level.
+This includes teaching piano, singing, theory and aural at all levels and working as an examiner for [ABRSM](http://abrsm.org).
 I also regularly accompany candidates for instrumental exams and organise biannual student concerts.

-I am the Vocal Composer in Residence for [Services for Education Music Services](http://servicesforeducation.co.uk/index.php/Music-Services/music-services-2.html) and compose songs and musicals for primary schools and massed-choral events.
+I was the Vocal Composer in Residence for [Services for Education Music Services](http://servicesforeducation.co.uk/index.php/Music-Services/music-services-2.html) 2012-2024 and composed songs and musicals for primary schools and massed-choral events.
 I have also worked extensively on compositions and arrangements for pre-school music and movement classes, producing the curriculum CDs for [Musicshakers](http://musicshakers.com).